 Day 10: Port Barton – Manila

-Although it makes us a bit sad to have devoted so little time to Port Barton, you can still make the most of the morning before taking the van from Port Barton to Puerto Princesa Airport.
+Although we’re a bit sad to give Port Barton so little time, you can still make the most of the morning before taking a van from Port Barton to Puerto Princesa Airport.
 The trip takes about 3 hours.
-Perhaps, if you didn’t go the day before, you can fit in a visit to Pamuayan Falls.
+If you didn’t go the day before, you can fit in a visit to Pamuayan Falls.

-Try to take the last flight of the afternoon from Puerto Princesa to Manila to make the most of the day.
+Try to book the last afternoon flight from Puerto Princesa to Manila to make the most of the day.

-Our advice, as always, is to be in Manila at least the day before your international flight departs.
-If you have time in the capital, you can follow the route we suggest in Things to do in Manila or take the chance to do some shopping with the help of the tips we give you in What to buy in the Philippines.
+As always, we recommend being in Manila at least the day before your international flight departs.
+If you have time in the capital, you can follow the route we suggest in Things to do in Manila or take the opportunity to do some shopping with the help of the tips we give you in Best things to buy in the Philippines.

 Recommended accommodation: